Is there a driving age limit in the UK?

 Strokes

-But if you are diagnosed at any age with an illness or injury you should ask your doctor if you need to notify the DVSA.
-If you don’t, this is a criminal offence and carries a maximum penalty of £1,000.
+If you are diagnosed with an illness or injury at any age you should ask your doctor if you need to notify the DVLA.

-Many elderly motorists change their driving pattern, avoiding driving in bad weather, at night or during peak traffic periods.
+This safety record of older drivers can at least partly be explained by self-regulation.
+Many older motorists change their driving pattern, avoiding driving in bad weather, at night or during peak traffic periods.

-But there are negative statistics about older drivers.
+But there are also negative statistics about older drivers.
 For example, a study led by psychologists at Nottingham Trent University found that older people are three times slower at processing visual information from more than one object, which could make them more dangerous drivers.
+The problems are deemed to be particularly acute at junctions, roundabouts and slip roads.

 If you are worried about your own driving, or perhaps concerned about the driving ability of an older relative, a number of organisations, such as IAM RoadSmart and the AA, run refresher courses for older motorists to brush up on their driving skills.